Collet-Eckmann maps in the unicritical family: Introduction

 \begin{Thm} In the unicritical family, Collet--Eckmann maps are Lebesgue density points of $\C \sm \MM_d$. \end{Thm}

-\begin{Rem} One should compare the above theorem with a corresponding result in the real setting.
-M. Tsujii proved that (slowly recurrent) CE-maps with all periodic cycles repelling are Lebesgue density points of CE-maps \cite{Tsuji} in families of real polynomials, including the unicritical family, restricted to $\MM_d \cap \R$; see also \cite{Gao-Shen}. \end{Rem}
+\begin{Rem} One could ask if our result extends to the setting of at most finitely renormalizable maps, i.e., those considered by A.~Avila, M.~Lyubich and W.~Shen.
+We remark that this is not the case, as was pointed out in~\cite{GSW-Sim} by J.~Graczyk and G.~\'{S}wi\c{a}tek .

+In the same paper just mentioned, J.~Graczyk and G.~\'{S}wi\c{a}tek showed that at most finitely renormalizable maps are weak density points of $\C \sm \MM_d$ (again, this applies to CE-maps).
+Thus our theorem strengthens their result for CE-maps. \end{Rem}

+\comm{ Similar to the Misiurewicz case (which is easier), the goal is to get some kind of similarity between phase and parameter space.
+One cannot expect a complete (conformal) similarity between them since the Mandelbrot set contains an interior and the Julia set for a CE-map is a dendrite.
+However, at small scales this similarity becomes asymptotically conformal.
+The result is obtained by introducing a powerful tool called the similarity map, which transfers the geometry around the critical value $c$ between the Julia set and the Mandelbrot set $\MM_d$ in an intriguing way.
+In particular, it is shown in~\cite{GSW-Struc} that typical Collet--Eckmann maps, with respect to harmonic measure, are density points of $\C \sm \MM_d$. }

+The slow recurrence condition is also imposed on the Collet--Eckmann maps in~\cite{ABC-1}, where we proved a corresponding result for rational maps.
+We also mention an unpublished work by M.~Benedicks and J.~Graczyk, where they prove corresponding results for one-dimensional families (with some regularity) around typical CE-maps with respect to harmonic measure in $ \partial \MM_d$.
+For more general CE-maps, the dynamical constants can be drastically different.
+This yields quite wild dynamics, and crucial parts of the traditional methods break down.

-It will be quite clear from the proof that the same methods used in this paper can be applied to get the same conclusion as in Theorem \ref{mainthm} for rational CE-maps with precisely one critical point in the Julia set.
+\comm{ \begin{Rem} It will be clear from the proof that the methods used in this paper can be applied to get the same conclusion as in Theorem~\ref{mainthm} for rational CE-maps with precisely one critical point in the Julia set, namely that such CE-maps are Lebesgue density points of hyperbolic maps.
+We also expect that the methods extend to every CE-map for which the Julia set is not the whole sphere, i.e. a generalisation of~\cite{ABC-1}, for spaces of rational maps where the orders of the critical points are fixed. \end{Rem}

+\begin{Rem} Combining the previous remark with fact that every CE-map, with only simple critical points, and for which the Julia set is the whole sphere, is a Lebesgue density point of CE-maps for which, again, the Julia set is the whole sphere (see~\cite{Lefevre-thesis}, and earlier~\cite{MA7}), we get that almost all CE-maps of degree $2$ have their Julia set equal to the whole sphere (maps with higher order critical points have zero Lebesgue measure).
+We expect this to generalise to all degrees. \end{Rem} }

+Theorem~\ref{mainthm} is also interesting from a complex analytic viewpoint.
+Indeed, in~\cite{Smirnov-CE}, S. Smirnov proved that for a set $E$ of angles whose complement has Hausdorff dimension $0$, the external rays with angles in $E$ will land on a Collet--Eckmann parameter on the boundary of the Mandelbrot set.
+As a consequence, by Theorem~\ref{mainthm}, the Mandelbrot set is an example of a simply connected compact set where a large set of boundary points, in the above sense, has Lebesgue density zero.
+So from the outside, the Mandelbrot set looks like a one-dimensional object; the interior is not detectable from the outside.